 Here's a sample of our volunteer opportunities:VIEW AS

+Providing youth and families resources and alternatives that lead to a successful life!
 The goals of Youth & Family Connections are as follows...
 Identify youth with needs in our community.
 Maximize community partnerships and collaborative efforts designed to serve youth.
 Enhance public safety and well-being.
 Provide a free and efficient method for assisting youth engaged in at-risk behavior.
 Save police officer time by providing a safe drop-off site for juveniles.
-Serve as a resource for the community regarding youth-related issues and concer
+Serve as a resource for the community regarding youth-related issues and concerns